dawnmil/JavaScript-DigitalClock-Lab/README.md

 	c.
 Ensure all files are saved.

-###PRETTIFICATION: Just for fun, lets add the below CSS to see how it changes the look and feel of our clock:
+###PRETTIFICATION: Just for fun, lets add the below CSS to see how it changes the look and feel of our clock

 1. Create a new file called prettifyMyClock.css